nayanalok/migration_glue/modules/examples/apm_mobile_number_migrate/README.md

 # Mobile Number migration

-This is a sample module to migrate data to Mobile Number field.
+This is a sample module to migrate mobile number data to Mobile Number field of Drupal 8.
+This example module is build on top of contrib module 'mobile_number' and it adds a Mobile number field in user entity.
+2 sample migration (XML and JSON) has been added to demonstrate the working of mobile number migration.

 ## Installation